#ContinuityOfGovernment, #WW3, #DeepState

 “I’ll understand if you do, Veruca.
 But I want you to know something… I’ll carry on just fine.”

-“Still making it all about you, Arman.
-I must thank you.”
+“Still making everything all about you, Arman?
+I do have to thank you, though.”

 “For reminding me of why I know there’s no hope for changing you.”